usalu/semio/README.md

 - A _designer-affine_ pencil for a placeholder-based, non-linear and iterative design space exploration 🔀
 - A _collaboration-friendly_ platform to design effectively in large teams 🤝
 - A _local-first_ storage to link, reuse and develop design systems 🔗
+- A _decentralized_ technology of sharing online assets with metadata 🌐
 - An _ai-boosted_ design assistant, ready for LLM super powers 🤖
+- A _conversion-free_ interoperability standard that sits on top of existing software and is not trying to get in between 🪆
 - A _ready-to-use_ API for other developers 👩‍💻

 ## 🤔 When should I design with semio?